vladoshub/xr-gate/README.md

 At startup, you need to select 60Hz or 90Hz mode.
 If you have integrated graphics, a USB-C video output, and don't have a separate graphics card, you can try 90Hz mode.
 Otherwise, I recommend 60Hz.

+If 90HZ mode doesn't work for you, go back to 60HZ (you need to re-register the driver from section 3)

 It is also recommended to not cover the cameras and have sufficient lighting for tracking to work.